OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/smile.md

 # smile

-This command allows the user to retrieve the Display Options Volatility Smile for the given ticker (AMD) and expiry (2022-07-29).
-The Display Options Volatility Smile is a graphical representation of the implied volatility for a given option that can be used to gauge the market sentiment for a particular security.
-The Volatility Smile allows the user to get a better understanding of the options market and make more informed trading decisions.
+This command allows the user to retrieve the Options Volatility Smile for the given ticker and expiry.
+The Options Volatility Smile is a graphical representation of the implied volatility for a given option that can be used to gauge the market sentiment for a particular security.

 ### Usage